Drug/Alcohol Recovery and Support

 Log Cabin Republicans – Log Cabin Republicans is the nation’s original and largest organization representing gay conservatives and allies who support fairness, freedom, and equality for all Americans.
 Log Cabin Republicans has state and local chapters nationwide, full-time staff in Washington, DC, a federal political action committee, and state political action committees.

-NGLTF – The Task Force creates change by building LGBT political power from the ground up.
+National LGBTQ Task Force – The Task Force creates change by building LGBTQ political power from the ground up.

-OutServe – Servicemembers Legal Defense Network – OutServe-SLDN represents the U.S. LGBT military community worldwide.
-Our mission is to: educate the community, provide legal services, advocate for authentic transgender service, provide developmental opportunities, support members and local chapters, communicate effectively, and work towards equality for all.
+OutServe – Servicemembers Legal Defense Network – OutServe-SLDN represents the U.S. LGBTQ military community worldwide.
+Our mission is to: educate the community, provide legal services, advocate for authentic transgender service, provide developmental opportunities, support members, and local chapters, communicate effectively, and work towards equality for all.

-Stonewall Democrats of Central Ohio – Stonewall Democrats of Central Ohio was established in 1997 for the purpose of ensuring sensitivity, understanding and support for issues of importance to the gay, lesbian, bisexual and transgender (GLBT) and Allied Community
+Stonewall Democrats of Central Ohio – Stonewall Democrats of Central Ohio was established in 1997 for the purpose of ensuring sensitivity, understanding, and support for issues of importance to the lesbian, gay, bisexual and transgender (LGBT) and Allied Community

 Don’t know who your elected officials are?
 Find out at http://www.vote-smart.org